sharp-pixel/aws-bootstrap-kit-examples/source/1-SDLC-organization/README.md

 1. Type your domain name and click *Save*

-**Tada !!
-You can now login to AWS Console through your SSO portal using your customized url !**
+**Ta-da!!
+You can now log in to AWS Console through your SSO portal using your customized url!**

 </details>